-“My paintings often suggest a vignette, a human story in intriguing settings like cityscapes, festivals or the shore.
-By emphasizing the energy of the scene – color, form and movement instead of exact representations – I create an enhanced reality and hope for a deeper response from viewers."
+“My paintings often suggest a vignette, a human story in intriguing settings like old European cities or harbor towns.
+By emphasizing the energy of the scene – color, form and movement instead of exact representations – I create an enhanced reality.”

-Beth attended the University of Connecticut’s School of Fine Arts and received training at Creative Arts Workshop in New Haven, the West Hartford Art League and Mystic Art Association.
-She has studied with nationally known painters Frank Federico, Susan Ogilvie, Doug Dawson and Gigi Horr Liverant.
+Beth Pite is an award-winning artist whose work has been in juried shows in Connecticut and Rhode Island, and is in private collections from coast to coast.
+She attended the University of Connecticut’s School of Fine Arts and trained at Creative Arts Workshop in New Haven, the West Hartford Art League and Mystic Art Association.
 Beth has been exhibiting and selling her work professionally since 1997.

 Pastel painting is done with buttery, soft pastel sticks of pure pigment, rather than a brush.
-Applying pastels directly to the surface of the painting helps me convey the intensity of the experiences I want to share in my paintings.
-Placing multiple layers of color over each other takes advantage of the pastel medium’s ability to refract light.
+Applying pastels directly to the surface of the painting helps me convey the intensity of the experiences I want to share.
+Placing colors over each other takes advantage of the pastel medium’s ability to refract light.
 This lets me create rich dark and light areas without using flat black, white or brown that might dull the painting.
 Instead, I play contrasting colors against each other to create vibrant energy in my expressive colorscapes.

 To Learn More …

-I exhibit my paintings several times a year and the Slater Museum Shop in Norwich carries my note cards.
+I exhibit my paintings several times a year and am represented by Studio M gallery in Mystic, CT.
 You can sign up to receive my blog to learn about upcoming exhibits, travel and experiences that inspire new paintings, and to see works in progress.
 In addition to galleries and museums, I often work with private businesses and nonprofit organizations to show my art.
 If you want to discuss a possible exhibit, partnership or project, please contact me.